tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

-Clients MUST use a `POST` against a well known file creation URL to request the creation of a new file resource.
+Clients MUST use a `POST` against a well known upload creation URL to request the creation of a new file resource.
 The request MUST include an `Entity-Length` header.
 If the [Streams](#streams) extension is used to upload a file of unknown size the header `Entity-Length: streaming` MUST be included.

-The Client MAY supply the `Metadata` header to add additional metadata to the file creation request.
+The Client MAY supply the `Metadata` header to add additional metadata to the upload creation request.
 The Server MAY decide to ignore or use this information to further process the request or to reject it.

 If the size of the upload exceeds the maximum which MAY be indicated using the